Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Results

-Cross-nationally, India stands out for both its higher overall levels and its sharper ideological contrasts.
-Right-leaning Indian outlets exhibit especially elevated schadenfreude in nearly every topic—surpassing 0.40 in most domains and reaching 0.54 for moral or ideological misfortunes—suggesting that laughter and mockery are more culturally permissible and politically instrumental forms of reaction.
-The United States shows moderate differentiation by leaning, where right-leaning outlets record more frequent amusement in moral and political topics (0.46 and 0.33, respectively), while left- and center-leaning outlets remain closer to the 0.30–0.35 range.
-The United Kingdom displays the narrowest range of variation overall, with schadenfreude rarely exceeding 0.35 and converging across ideological lines, particularly in centrist and left-leaning sources.
+Cross-nationally, India stands out for both higher overall levels and sharper ideological contrasts: right-leaning Indian outlets surpass 0.40 in most domains and reach 0.54 for moral or ideological misfortunes.
+The United States shows moderate differentiation, with right-leaning outlets recording more frequent amusement in moral and political topics (0.46 and 0.33) while left- and center-leaning outlets remain in the 0.30--0.35 range.
+The United Kingdom displays the narrowest variation, with schadenfreude rarely exceeding 0.35 and converging across ideological lines.

-\subsection{Schadenfreude over time}
+\subsection{Schadenfreude over Time}

-After identifying who expresses schadenfreude and in response to what types of events, we next examine how these patterns have evolved over time.
-Tracing temporal dynamics allows us to assess whether schadenfreude represents a stable feature of online discourse or one that fluctuates with broader political and cultural shifts.
-To this end, we examine how the rate of schadenfreude in comments evolved over time, between 2015 and 2024, across the three countries and ideological orientations (Figure~\ref{fig:time}).
-Each line represents the yearly average schadenfreude rate for left-, center-, and right-leaning outlets (blue, green, and red lines, respectively), with the dashed black line indicating the overall country average.
+We next trace how schadenfreude has evolved between 2015 and 2024 (Figure~\ref{fig:time}).
+Each line represents the yearly average for left-, center-, and right-leaning outlets, with the dashed black line indicating the country average.